Pudassassin/GearUpCards/GearUpCards/Packaging/README.md

 #### \[Supply Drop!]
 **Booster Pack** - *Just wait for it...*

 - It takes one match point delivery.
-But you will be given THREE new offer of Uncommon or lower rarity cards to pick from, any card pack!
+But you will be given TWO new offer of Uncommon or lower rarity cards to pick from, any card pack!

 #### \[Pure Canvas]
 **Card offer Shuffle** - *Go for a new idea!*